emagnca/art_client/README.txt

 Short description of the code
 =============================
-There are 5 Android Activities that define the 3 different windows where the user can interact with the application.
+There are 5 Android Activities that define the 4 different windows where the user can interact with the application.
 Those are:
-MyTabActivity.java - That contains the next four activity in four different tabs TimeActivity.java - With the start/stop button.
+MyTabActivity.java - That contains the next four activities in four different tabs TimeActivity.java - With the start/stop button.
 Will show the time worked, and different options ProjectListActivity.java - Lists available projects and activities MapView.java - Defines the Map with the projects